Nouveau Monde Graphite : CONVERTIBLE NOTE SUBSCRIPTION AGREEMENT - Form 6-K | MarketScreener

 (d)

-the issuance of the Pallinghurst Note and the IQ Note in accordance with the terms of the Pallinghurst Subscription Agreement and the IQ Subscription Agreement, respectively, shall occur concurrently to Closing; and
+the issuance of the Pallinghurst Note and the Mitsui Note in accordance with the terms of the Pallinghurst Subscription Agreement and the Mitsui Subscription Agreement, respectively, shall occur concurrently to Closing; and

 (e)